PRP

 Conclusion

 The property investment landscape has never offered more choice.
 But more choice does not mean more complexity is needed.
-For most investors, a combination of listed REITs (for liquidity and diversification) and one or two complementary vehicles (based on capital, expertise, and time horizon) will capture the majority of available property returns.
+Our analysis points to a clear ranking by return on capital, yield, and tax efficiency:

 The key principles:

-- Diversify by structure, not just by geography or sector
+2. Diversify by structure, not just by geography or sector.

-- Fee awareness: total cost (management, carry, transaction) varies from 0.1% to 5%+ across vehicles
+3. Fee awareness: total cost (management, carry, transaction) varies from 0.1% to 5%+ across vehicles.

 FAQ